Samuellyworld/CRUD-task/README.md

 Update data - https://zuriteam-crud-task.herokuapp.com/data/:dataId with endpoint [PUT] - with its data ID to update the user data

-Delete Data - https://zuriteam-crud-task.herokuapp.com/:dataId with endpoint [delete] - with its data ID to delete the user data
+Delete Data - https://zuriteam-crud-task.herokuapp.com/:dataId with endpoint [DELETE] - with its data ID to delete the user data